Sounds of the Sea, Crickets and Translucent Yellow

 HD video, sound, 05:44 min

-The filmmaker Chris Marker often combined footage from different places and travels with each other.
+The filmmaker Chris Marker often combined footage from different places with each other.
 His film Sans Soleil, however, opens with the occasional impossibility of combining certain images.
-With this video I wanted to experience whether I could combine the sounds of the two statues with one another.
+With this video, I wanted to experience whether I could combine the sounds of the two statues with one another.
 The statues function here as anthropomorphic objects that reflect their immediate surroundings – the park and the seashore.
-The work deals with a translation between the senses, where sound can become the main component of the narrative and a piece of sculpture can seem to change shape, while staying the same, even in two places at the same time.
+The work deals with a translation between the senses, where sound can become the main component of the narrative and a piece of sculpture seems to change shape.

 I didn’t speak the same language as the ‘listener’ in the video and the filming therefore took place in silence.
-This draws a comparison to the experience of ambient sounds becoming more prominent when one can’t focus on the spoken words in an environment.
+This draws a comparison to the experience of sound becoming more prominent when one can’t focus on the spoken words in an environment.

 Voice-over: Catoo Kemperman